-Monica Santana Rosen spent the last two decades working to both build strong diverse workplaces and enable leaders to do great work.
-Her career began in philanthropy with the Tiger Foundation, where Monica was part of a team that supported nonprofits working to break the cycle of poverty in New York City.
+Monica began her career at the Tiger Foundation, where she was part of a team that supported nonprofits working to break the cycle of poverty in New York City.
 The foundation partnered closely with nonprofit leadership teams to assess their organizational strengths, and to develop their programmatic models.
-Monica served as the Executive Director for Management Leadership for Tomorrow (MLT).
+She then served as the executive director for Management Leadership for Tomorrow (MLT).
 MLT works to achieve breakthrough results, diversifying leadership in the upper ranks of the public and private sectors.
-Under her leadership, MLT strengthened its mentorship of young professionals of color making important career decisions.
-Monica then helped launch MLT’s MBA-Prep program before pursuing her own MBA at Harvard Business School.